ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

 {{site.data.keyword.attribute-definition-list}}

 # Using fields, functions, and expressions
-{: #fields-and-expressions}

-Firewall rules have been deprecated.
-CIS has moved existing firewall rules to WAF custom rules.
-For more information on this change, see [Migrating to custom rules](/docs/cis?topic=cis-migrating-to-custom-rules).
-{: deprecated}
+{: #custom-rules-fields-and-expressions}

-Along with actions, fields and expressions are the building blocks of firewall rules.
-These two elements work together when defining the criteria to use when a firewall rule is matched.
+Along with actions, fields and expressions are the building blocks of WAF custom rules.
+These two elements work together when defining the criteria to use when a custom rule is matched.
 {: shortdesc}

 ## Fields
-{: #fields}
+{: #custom-rule-fields}

 When CIS receives an HTTP request, it is examined and a table of fields is produced to match against.
 This field table exists for as long as the current request is being processed.
 Think of it as a table that holds the request properties to be matched against expressions.